curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/HTTP-HTTPS/README.md

 `python3 dirsearch.py -u http://<ip address>:<port>/ -e <file extensions>`

+### Dirb

+Dirb can also be used to brute-force directories and is built into Kali Linux by default.
+Dirb should be used with smaller wordlists, as large wordlists will often cause the program to hang or close.
+Note that any wordlists that already have `/` appended to them, would need the forward slash removing, due to dirb appending its own.
+The following command can be used to discover directories on a web server:

+``

 ### Common Wordlists Used

 A number of wordlists that are commonly used for directory/file fuzzing are available in Kali Linux: